 The decision for Correia’s career to follow the pathway of hockey is believed to have been made from a government sporting perspective, and can be perfectly justified in the tremendous success he achieved with the national roller hockey team.
 Yet fans will always be left wondering if his choice was to remain at Sporting Club, what could have been.

-The final two players who make up this illustrious quintet personify the strength of a friendship borne out of sporting competition, for the careers of José Travassos and Manuel Vasques began at Sporting Lisbon in 1943 on the same day and inversely as their journey drew to a close, both players would lace up their boots for the very last time and announce their retirement on September 7, 1959.
+The final two players who make up this illustrious quintet personify the strength of a friendship borne out of sporting competition, for the careers of José Travassos and Manuel Vasques began at Sporting in 1943 on the same day, and, as their journey drew to a close, both players would lace up their boots for the very last time and announce their retirement on 7 September 1959.

-José Travassos is widely considered one of the greatest Portuguese players of all time, and if Vasques was the artist of the team, then Travassos was the engine.
-His signing to Sporting CP is shrouded in mystery as there exist several reports that cite kidnapping, FC Porto, being hid in Torres Verda, involvement of the military, all as factors that disrupted his eventual move to the Estádio de Alvalade.
+José Travassos is widely considered one of the greatest Portuguese players of all-time, and if Vasques was the artist of the team, then Travassos was the engine.
+His signing for Sporting CP is shrouded in mystery as there exist several reports that cite kidnapping, FC Porto, being hid in Torres Verda, involvement of the military, as factors that disrupted his eventual move to the Estádio de Alvalade.

 The symbolic importance of Travassos’ career lay in his recognition on a national stage as much as his exploits for Sporting.
 Travassos would become the first Portuguese player to be selected in a FIFA team XI in a friendly against England in 1955, in which the combined XI ran out 4-1 winners.